TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-11-09-insecure-deserialization-and-confusion-attacks-in-cpp.md

 ## Understanding Our Targets

 I deliberately chose libraries which support serialization of references.
-This automatically eliminates popular cross-language libraries (e.g. Protobufs, Msgpack) from our scope as those libraries/protocols don't support the serialization of pointers and references.
+This automatically eliminates popular language-agnostic libraries (e.g. Protobufs, Msgpack) from our scope as they don't support the feature.

 Once we’ve culled the masses, we're left with libraries such as Boost Serialization, Cereal, Bitsery, and HPX.
-These libraries support the serialization of deep, complex structures and make for interesting targets with use cases spanning cross-process communication (IPC/RPC), finance, IoT, robotics, and science.
+These libraries support the serialization of deep, complex structures with use cases spanning cross-process communication (IPC/RPC), finance, IoT, robotics, and science.

-In perhaps more familiar terms, the use case is comparable to .NET's `BinaryFormatter`.
-A serialized payload is typically deserialized by the **same library**.^[Caveat: Boost Serialization and Cereal support human-readable formats such as XML and JSON, which suggests serialization isn’t necessarily restricted to the libraries themselves.]
-The library can be used to pass data to **another program** or to persist data to some file/db to be reconstructed by the **same program in the future**.

-The main difference is that `BinaryFormatter` supports dynamic reflection and stores class metadata, making it stupidly dangerous to deserialize untrusted input.
-Statically-typed libraries don't do this.
-Instead, these libraries rely on the type system or the programmer's "assistance" to register a type with the archive.
-This way, the archive knows which types are available for deserializing.

-Now that we’ve understood our scope and the concept of references, let's see how we could abuse this feature.
+- **Boost Serialization**.
+Boost is a popular C++ library which extends the standard library with various classes and features.
+Boost *Serialization*, born in 2003, is only one module among a plethora of modules and supports features including versioning, multiple archive formats (binary, text, XML), and serialization support for numerous standard types.
+- **Cereal** is a slightly modern rehash of Boost Serialization, catering to C++11 features and modern formats such as JSON.
+- **HPX** is an implementation of the C++ standard template library (STL) designed for high-performance computing (HPC).
+HPX contains a serialization module meant for message passing across a distributed system.
+It’s also based on Boost Serialization, but drops support for text-based formats in favor of the speedier binary formats.
+It also drops support for raw pointers.
+- **Bitsery** is a serialization library which uses a custom binary format.
+It has a unique approach to serializing pointers, emphasising ownership.
+- **Cista** is a serialization library featuring zero-copy deserialization and uses a binary serialization format.
+The concept of zero-copy deserialization is an important differentiator, affecting not only the API usage but also the attack surface and potential vulnerability impact.
+More on this later.
+- **rkyv** is a Rust library supporting zero-copy deserialization, similar to Cista.
+More on this later.

+{% image "assets/deserialization_diagram_libraries.png", "jw-100", "" %}

+<sup>A non-exhaustive mindmap of our target libraries and how they fit within the ecosystem.
+We are primarily interested in libraries which support pointer serialization.</sup>
+{.caption}

+It's worth noting that the attack approach is unlike well-known attacks on `BinaryFormatter`, `java.io.Serializable`, and PHP native serialization.
+We do not aim to deserialize arbitrary classes with code execution capabilities.
+That would be a miracle in a statically-typed language which compiles to native machine code.
+Rather, we strive to be agents of chaos by conflating pointers and data: Confusion Attacks.

 ## Insecure Deserialization Meets C++ Meets Confusion Attacks

-{% image "assets/deserialization_meme_69.png", "jw-100", "" %}
+{% image "assets/deserialization_meme_69.png", "jw-80", "" %}

 Broadly speaking, a confusion attack exploits some (hidden) ambiguity in a system.
 Weird things can happen when two or more components disagree on the semantics of a property, variable, or memory region.
+Weird things which can make your computer explode— or more realistically, allow some remote hackerman into your system.

-Taking inspiration from [Orange Tsai’s sharing on confusion attacks last year](https://blog.orange.tw/posts/2024-08-confusion-attacks-en/), I’ll present a few different avenues for deserialization/confusion attacks along with potential attack primitives.
+Taking inspiration from [Orange Tsai’s sharing on confusion attacks in 2024](https://blog.orange.tw/posts/2024-08-confusion-attacks-en/), I’ll present a few different avenues for deserialization/confusion attacks along with potential attack primitives.
 Unlike Orange, however, I won’t be presenting any new strains of confusion attacks, and I certainly won’t be replicating his prowess or scale.

 We'll cover the following today: